 However, the conversation around creating alternative fabrics from waste has started a long time ago.

 Issac Nichelson has been championing alternative materials from waste for nearly thirty years now.

-Issac’s company, Circular Systems has partnered with Agraloop, a company turns food waste like banana, tree trunks, and sugar cane bark into “high-value natural fibres for vegan fabrics and eco-textile products,” in a joint effort to create kickstart the eco friendly clothing revolution.
+In a joint effort to kickstart the eco-friendly clothing revolution, Issac’s company, Circular Systems, has partnered with Agraloop, a company that turns food waste like banana, tree trunks, and sugar cane bark into high-value natural fibers for vegan fabrics.

 6. Upcycled Textiles

 The fashion industry creates 92 million tons of fabric waste every year.
 Much of this comes from offcuts and trends that didn’t sell.